astroDimitrios/git-novice/episodes/05-history.md

 The command `git log` lists project history with commit IDs.

-The command `git show HEAD` shows changes made at the latest commit, and lists the commit ID; however, Jennifer should double-check it is the correct commit, and no one else has committed changes to the repository.
+The command `git show HEAD` shows changes made at the latest commit, and lists the commit ID; however, Ahmed should double-check it is the correct commit, and no one else has committed changes to the repository.